 11. Find a quiet(er) beach.

 The main beaches in Amalfi and Positano tend to get packed, but if you wander 10 or 15 minutes afield, you’ll be rewarded by a piece of sand (or, more realistically, pebbles) to call your own where lounge chairs aren’t 25 euros a pop, and the vibe is generally a lot more chill.
-Atrani Beach lies just east of Amalfi and Fornillo Beach just west of Positano.
+Atrani Beach lies just east of Amalfi and Fornillo Beach just west of Positano, making it an easy day trip from your Amalfi Coast Airbnb.
 If hanging on the beach is the number one plan for the day, hit Maiori, Erchie, or Vietri Sul Mare, which has actual sand.